-The Crusaders instigated another burst of building activity, planting European Romanesque and Gothic churches and castles tempered by local techniques.
+The Crusaders instigated a further burst of building activity, planting Romanesque and Gothic churches and castles tempered by local techniques.
 Mamluks and Ottomans trampled and rebuilt, and after the First World War, with Jewish immigration accelerating, the British were left to hold the rope until the establishment of Israel in 1948.

 Jerusalem is the most extraordinary city in the world.
-Within the walls – and the complete circuit survives, the current edition being sixteenth-century – it is a vibrant, authentic Middle Eastern city, but one with sharply distinct communities and largely composed of ancient and mediaeval masonry.
+Within the walls – and the complete circuit survives, the current structure being 16th-century – it is largely constructed of ancient and medieval masonry, but it is a vibrant, authentic Middle Eastern city, one with sharply distinct communities.
 Nowhere else is the historical interpretation of archaeological remains so crucial to current political debate.

 Israel and Palestine are extraordinary places where Biblical names on road signs demonstrate the closeness of the distant past and where history, politics and religion are impossible to separate.
-The tour is led by an archaeologist who uses the remains to illuminate peoples and civilizations of the past.
-It is not a pilgrimage tour in that buildings and sites are selected for intrinsic aesthetic or historical merit rather than religious association.
+The tour is led by an archaeologist who uses the remains to illuminate peoples and civilisations of the past.
+Sites visited are selected for their intrinsic aesthetic or historical merit rather than religious association; it is not a pilgrimage tour.

 The tour ranges across two countries, and in none: strictly speaking, the old walled centre of Jerusalem is neither Israel nor Palestine.

 Fly at c.
-2.20pm (El Al) from London Heathrow to Tel Aviv, and then drive to Jerusalem, reaching the hotel c.
-11.00pm.
-Those not taking our flights can check in from c.2pm today.
+2.30pm (El Al Airlines) from London Heathrow to Tel Aviv, and then drive to Jerusalem.
 Three nights are spent here.

 Jerusalem.
 The buildings in the Old City and around (the walled kernel has shifted over the millennia) comprise an incomparable mix of ages and cultures from the time of King David to the present day, while continuing to be a thriving, living city.
-The massive stones and underground tunnels of Herod’s Temple Mount are highly impressive survivals from the ancient world.
-In the afternoon a walk along a section of the ramparts leads to further Roman-era structures in the Ecce Homo Convent and the Bethesda Pools, and to the Crusader church of St Anne.
-View the seeming panorama of belfries, domes, minarets and city wall from the Mount of Olives.
+The massive stones and underground tunnels of Herod’s Temple Mount are highly impressive; a walk along the ramparts leads to further Roman-era structures in the Ecce Homo Convent and the Bethesda Pools, and to the Crusader church of St Anne.
 Overnight Jerusalem.

 Jerusalem, Bethlehem.
-The intact 7th-century Dome of the Rock stands majestically in the vast Haram ash-sharif complex, complete with Umayyad and Mamluk buildings and the El-Aqsa Mosque, all on the site of Solomon’s Temple.
-Drive through the ‘Separation Wall’ into occupied territory on the West Bank.
+The seventh-century Dome of the Rock stands majestically in the vast Haram ash-sharif complex, complete with Umayyad and Mamluk buildings and the Al-Aqsa Mosque, all on the site of Solomon’s Temple.
+Drive through the ‘Separation Wall’ to the West Bank.
 On the edge of the Judaean Desert, the Herodion is a remarkable fortified palace and tomb complex built by King Herod.
-The 4th/6th century Church of the Nativity at Bethlehem is one of the greatest buildings of its era, and probably the oldest church in continuous use for Christian worship.
+The fourth/sixth century Church of the Nativity at Bethlehem is one of the greatest buildings of its era, and probably the oldest church in continuous use.
 Overnight Jerusalem.

 Masada, Ein Gedi.
-Rising high above the Judaean desert, Herod’s fortified palace of Masada, last redoubt of the Jewish rebellion against Roman occupation, is one of the most impressive archaeological sites in the Levant.
+Rising high above the Judaean desert, Herod’s fortified palace of Masada, last redoubt of the Jewish rebellion against Roman occupation in ad 74, is one of the most impressive archaeological sites in the Levant.
 Spend a free afternoon in Ein Gedi to enjoy the botanical gardens or a swim in the Dead Sea.
 Final night in Ein Gedi.

 Qumran, Jericho, Galilee.
 Re-enter occupied Palestinian Territories.
-Qumran is the site of the settlement of the Essenes, a Jewish sect, where the Dead Sea Scrolls were found.
-The palm-shaded oasis of Jericho is the world’s most low-lying town and perhaps its oldest continuously inhabited one, the Tell as-Sultan dating back 10,000 years.
-Nearby, Hisham’s Palace is a remarkably well preserved 8th century Umayyad palace.
+Qumran is the site of the settlement of the Essenes, a Jewish sect, where the Dead Sea Scrolls were found in 1946.
+The palm-shaded oasis of Jericho is the world’s most low-lying town and perhaps its oldest continuously inhabited one.
+The Tel as-Sultan dates back 10,000 years.
+Nearby, Hisham’s Palace is a remarkably well preserved eighth-century Umayyad palace with the finest mosaic floor in the Middle East, recently restored.
 Continue north, re-enter Israel and spend the first of two nights in Tiberias.

 Sea of Galilee, Tzefat.
-Visit first the archaeological site of Tell Hazor, and then ascend the Galilean highlands to the mediaeval synagogues and cobbled streets of the town of Tzefat.
-See the remains of the fishing village of Capernaum, Jesus’s most permanent residence and site of a 5th-century synagogue.
-Take a boat on the Sea of Galilee, and overnight Tiberias.
+Visit the archaeological site of Tel Hazor, an important Bronze Age fort and trading centre.
+Ascend the Galilean highlands to the medieval synagogues and cobbled streets of Tzefat.
+Descend to the remains of the fishing village of Capernaum, Jesus’s most permanent residence and site of a fifth-century synagogue, and take a boat trip on the Sea of Galilee.
+Final night in Tiberias.

 Tel Aviv, Jaffa.
 Tel Aviv began as an English-style garden city suburb of Jaffa, sprouted a Bauhaus extension (the ‘White City’, a unesco Heritage Site) and grew remorselessly in the later 20th century.
 Jaffa was a port city from the time of Solomon and remains a charmingly picturesque enclave.
 Overnight Tel Aviv.

 Jerusalem.
 Drive back to Jerusalem to visit the excellent Israel Museum.
-This incorporates, among other collections, the Shrine of the Book, which houses the Dead Sea Scrolls and the outstanding archaeological collection.
+This incorporates, among other collections, the Shrine of the Book, which houses the Dead Sea Scrolls and an outstanding archaeological collection.
 Fly in the afternoon from Tel Aviv, returning to Heathrow at c.
-8.50pm.
+9.00pm.

-Included: flights (economy class) with El (aircraft: Boeing 777); travel by private air-conditioned coach; hotel accommodation; breakfasts, 8 lunches and 7 dinners with wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer, tour manager and local guides.
+Flights (Economy Class) with El Al Airlines (aircraft: Boeing 787-9 Dreamliner); travel by private air-conditioned coach; hotel accommodation; breakfasts, 8 lunches and 7 dinners with wine or beer, water and coffee; all admissions; all tips; all taxes; the services of the lecturer, tour manager and local guides.

 Obtained on arrival at no extra charge for most nationalities.

 King David, Jerusalem: 5-star hotel in West Jerusalem within walking distance of the Old City.
 Ein Gedi: renovated kibbutz near the Dead Sea with comfortable cottages set among beautiful botanic gardens.
-U Boutique Kinneret, Tiberias: a newly opened 5 star hotel by the lake in Tiberias.
+Sofia Hotel, Tiberias: newly opened 5-star; rooms have views of the Sea of Galilee.
 Intercontinental David, Tel Aviv: 5-star hotel with all expected amenities and well-appointed rooms.

 There is quite a lot of walking involved in the tour, some of it over rough archaeological sites.
 Sure-footedness is essential.
 Average distance by coach per day: 36 miles.